-c.
+- c.
 Quality assurance/quality control.
 BSI should establish quality assurance (QA) and quality control (QC) procedures for all significant activities, both internal and external, to ensure that IT is delivering value to business in a cost effective manner and promotes continuous improvement through ongoing monitoring.
 QA activities ensure that product conforms to specification and is fit for use while QC procedures identify weaknesses in work products and to avoid the resource drain and expense of redoing a task.
-The personnel performing QA and QC reviews should be independent of the product/process being reviewed and use guantifiable indicators to ensure objective assessment of the effectiveness of IT activities in delivering IT capabilities and services.
+The personnel performing QA and QC reviews should be independent of the product/process being reviewed and use quantifiable indicators to ensure objective assessment of the effectiveness of IT activities in delivering IT capabilities and services. - d.

-d.
 Policy compliance.
 BSIs should develop, implement, and monitor processes to measure IT compliance with their established policies and standards as well as regulatory requirements.
-In addition to the traditional reliance on internal and third party audit functions, BSIs should perform self-assessments on a periodic basis to gauge performance which often assurance that IT assets are appropriately secured and that their IT security risk management framework is effective.
+In addition to the traditional reliance on internal and third party audit functions, BSIs should perform self-assessments on a periodic basis to gauge performance which often lead to early identification of emerging or changing risks requiring policy changes and updates. - e.
+External assessment program.
+Complex BSIs may also seek regular assurance that IT assets are appropriately secured and that their IT security risk management framework is effective.
 This may be executed through a formal external assessment program that facilitates a systematic assessment of the IT security risk and control environment over time.
 (Circular No. 808 dated 22 August 2013)